How much does a private investigator bond cost in Washington?

 Private investigative agency bonds in Washington remain in full force and effect until canceled or violated.
 The surety can cancel the bond by notifying the Business and Professions Division of the impending cancellation and the reason for cancellation at least 10 days prior to the effective date of termination.

-To be approved by the division, bonds must remain valid for 1 year following the effective date of cancellation or termination.
+To be approved by the division, bonds must remain valid for one year following the effective date of cancellation or termination.

 How to start a private investigative agency in Washington